 A measure you could write down in your plan of action, is to use the Hand arm risk-assessment method (HARM).
 This helps prevent your employees from getting arm, neck or shoulder problems, when they work with their hands or arms all day.
 A measure against improper conduct, such as for instance harassment, might be to appoint a trusted person.

-The Dutch support centre for risk inventory (RI&E) offers a comprehensive step-by-step guide in English for business owners.
+Find out more about how to draw up an RI&E. The Dutch support centre for risk inventory (RI&E) offers a comprehensive step-by-step guide for business owners.

 You have more than 25 employees

-You must be assisted by a health and safety officer when drawing up the RI&E. A certified occupational health and safety service or health and safety expert must assess the RI&E.
+If you have more than 25 employees, a certified occupational health and safety service or health and safety expert must always assess the RI&E.

 You have 25 employees or less